 On appearance of the Accused; the plea of the Accused shall be recorded and the proceedings shall be conducted as per Section 262 and 265 of CrPC.

 Where Accused fails to appear; A Bailable warrant shall be issued against the Accused.
 Even after this, where the Accused fails to appear, a Non-Bailable warrant will be issued.
 If the Accused appears, the procedure will be the same as in the case of issuance of summons.

 However, If the Accused fails to secure his attendance, then by courts order, Accused shall be declared absconding and a notice shall be issued in local newspaper in respect of the same.
 Properties of the Accused will be attached and will be sold by public auction.
 Complainant can recover his dues out of the sale proceeds.

 Upon hearing the parties, the court may pass any of the following orders;

-The Apex court in a recent judgement held that any failure to include the company as an Accused in the complaint, filed under section 138 of the Negotiable Instruments Act, 1881 of dishonour of a cheque issued by a company, would be fatal to the prosecution of such company even if the complaint filed against the signatory of the cheque has been duly complied with.
+The Apex court in a recent judgement held that any failure to include the company as an Accused in the complaint, filed for dishonor of cheque section 138 of the Negotiable Instruments Act, 1881 of dishonour of a cheque issued by a company, would be fatal to the prosecution of such company even if the complaint filed against the signatory of the cheque has been duly complied with.

 In the concerned case, the cheque was signed by the appellant, Mr. Harihara Krishnan (“Appellant”), who was authorized to sign on behalf of Dakshin Granites Pvt.
 Ltd. (“Company”) which is the drawer company.
 When the cheque was dishonoured, the complainant, Mr. J. Thomas (“Respondent”), lodged a complaint under section 138 of the NI Act against the Appellant.
 However, he failed to lodge a complaint against the Company.
 It is important to note that the Appellant drew the cheque on behalf of the Company, thereby making Company the drawer of the cheque.